MyEtherWallet/etherwallet/README.md

 - Offline Transactions "Would be great to have a feature where it automatically generates QR code for signed transaction (show the QR code along the signed transaction box), which will totally removes the risks for using a USB to connect to an offline computer to download the signed transaction then broadcast into a networked computer." https://www.reddit.com/user/Bitnicity

 #### just CX
+- Global - Implement Checksums
 - Would be nice if on quick send it defaulted to the only wallet you have if you have just one created. (from reddit thread)
+- The watch address doesn't show in the popup view from the extension button in the browser bar.
 - Push New Generate Wallet Tab Frontend
 - Push New FAQ Frontend